loco/wp-loco/languages/README.md

 # Loco Translate translations

-This plugin is still in development, so please don't submit any translations yet.
+This the first release of version 2.0, so please don't submit any translations yet.

+All English strings are likely to change regularly.

-All strings are tentative until 2.x becomes the stable branch.
+Once strings are finalized the POT file will be updated.